|Cirrus Logic EP9302 200MHz ARM9 (ARMv4T)|

 The Cirrus EP9302 features a 5 channel, 12-bit Analog to Digital Converter with an analog multiplexer, having an input range of 0 to 3.3 V. The Cirrus A/D converter can do a maximum of 925 samples per second, and requires a settling time of 2 milliseconds between channel switches.

-On the TS-7300, the DIO Port pin 8 is connected to one of the EP9302 12-bit A/D converter inputs (ADC4).
-The A/D lines on the DIO1 header can be used to measure analog signals in the range of 0 to 3.3V.
+Software may access these monitored signals by executing an A/D conversion on the specified channel.
+The DIO2 Port pins are shown in the next table.
+They are connected to two of the EP9302 12-bit A/D converter inputs.
+These can be used to measure analog signals in the range of 0 to 3.3V.